GitHubChuanYu/Project2_TrafficSignClassifier/writeup.md

 It seems like for 'Pedestirans' and '120km/h' sign images, the model cannot predict it.

 ### Possible improvements
-One possible improvement would be to investigate why current CNN has absolutely high accuracy on predicting specific sign images like second set of five new sign images, however it has very low accuracy (almost 0) to predict some specific sign images like '120km/h' and 'pedestrians'.
+One possible improvement would be to augamment the training dataset with more features of the sign inside the image like rotation of the sign to make it have an angle to the image surface so that the CNN model trained with augamented dataset can identify more unique and realistic sign images like what I picked here for "120km/h speed limit" and "pedestrians" successfully.